HenryCowan/EMG-Gaming/Server_end/Server Pong GUI-all together/README.md

 # Pong game controlled by EMG signal from the server.

 ## This code is for 2 EMG channels

 The game's refresh rate is based on a count receiving from local, instead of a timer.
-Android system is with a polling timer and cause coarse timer errors so this was avoided.
+The Android system uses a polling timer and can cause coarse timer errors so this was avoided.

 ## Check it out the unit test here:
 https://www.youtube.com/watch?v=rDG5sTIDT1k